-The type of animal being fed is a critical consideration in selecting a feed.
-There are other considerations as we try to determine VALUE of a feed.
-It is easy to look at the price of feed per bag and assume that lower cost is the same as higher value.
+It is easy to look at the price of a bag of feed and assume that lower cost is the same as higher value.
 Spend time thinking about your feeding management situation and the types of feeds you have available.
 Be prepared to judge the relative value of feeds for various scenarios.
 There are several methods to assess the value of a feed.

 - 1. Physical evaluation of feedstuff: Does it look good and smell good?
 Is it free of dust and mold?
 Is it fresh?
-Can you see indicators of quality such as high stem to leaf ratio in hays or a high percentage of corn in a finishing ration? - 2.
-Cost per unit of nutrients: This requires some analysis and calculations, but it is not difficult.
+Can you see indicators of quality such as high leaf to stem ratio in hays or a high percentage of corn in a finishing ration? - 2.
+Cost per unit of nutrients: This requires some analysis and calculations but it is not difficult.

 Example:

 Product Soybean Meal Linseed Meal

 Crude Protein 44% 35%

 Cost \$22 per 100 Pounds \$17 per 100 pounds